What Are Data Analytics?

 Finding the Proper KPIs

-Once the IAF has decided that they want to start using data analytics internally and have ensured they're properly setup to do so, they need to figure out what they will be testing against.
+Once the Internal Audit Function has decided that they want to start using data analytics internally and have ensured they're properly setup to do so, they need to figure out what they will be testing against.
 Key Performance Indicators (KPIs) are qualitative or quantitative factors that can be evaluated and assessed to determine if the department is performing well, usually compared to historical or industry benchmarks.
 Once KPIs have been agreed upon and set, auditors can use data analytics to assess and report on these KPIs.
 This allow the person performing the analytics the freedom to express opinions on the results, whereas the results are ambiguous if no KPIs exist.